-- Do they tell you they are not receiving proper care? - Is the money paid to caregivers or service providers being used as it should be?
+- Do they tell you they are not receiving proper care? - Is the money paid to caregivers or service providers being used as it should be? - Are the minor's clothing, housing, and food needs being met?

 Keep a log of your contacts with the minor.
 A sample log is on page 33.